 For details on where to park CLICK HERE.

 You may have many questions about arriving at the DW Stadium before you take your seats for the game.

-- The Main Ticket Office is located in the North West corner of the stadium, between the away supporters (north) stand and main corporate (west) stand.
+The Main Ticket Office is located in the North West corner of the stadium, between the away supporters’ North Stand and main corporate West Stand (which also houses the main matchday reception).
 This is also located close to the attractions around the restaurants and cinema complex.

 For more information on local attractions, hotels and bars / restaurants CLICK HERE.

 GETTING INTO THE STADIUM FOR THE BIG MATCH

 There are turnstiles at each end of each stand which allow easy access into the stadium.
 These are split into ticket turnstiles and - for some games - cash turnstiles.
 Tickets can be pre-purchased via Warriors e-Tickets, the Ticket Hotline on 01942 311111 or in person from the DW Stadium Ticket Office.

 Fans with disabilities or those who may need assistance entering the stadium are advised to contact our Disability Supporters Liaison Officer, Louise Peet, in the Ticket Office by phoning 01942 311111.
 The Ticket Office will assist with any requests or enquiries you may have to ensure your visit to the DW Stadium is an enjoyable one.
 For more information about some of the facilities we have for supporters with a disability CLICK HERE.

 The DW Stadium has four distinct seating areas.